ietf-rats/draft-birkholz-rats-corim/draft-birkholz-rats-corim.md

 - language:

-- tag-metadata:

-- module-metadata:
+- tag-identity:

 - entity:

 - linked-tags:

-- claims:
+- triples:

-- $$comid-extension: This CDDL socket is used to add new information structures to the concise-mid-tag root map.
+- $$concise-mid-tag-extension: This CDDL socket is used to add new information structures to the concise-mid-tag root map.
 See FIXME.

 # Full CDDL Definition